jacebrowning/datafiles/README.md

 ## Documentation

-To see additional syncrhonization and formatting options, please consult the [full documentation](https://datafiles.readthedocs.io).
+To see additional synchronization and formatting options, please consult the [full documentation](https://datafiles.readthedocs.io).